U.S. History Lesson Plans and Resources

 The Polio History Pages

 No unit on the 1950s would be complete without some mention of polio, the near hysteria caused by the epidemics of the early 1950s, and the euphoria that greeted the development of the Salk vaccine.
-Drawing from my book, Polio's Legacy: An Oral History, this site provides excerpts from polio narratives, a polio timeline, a webquest, and information about the disease, its history, and late effects.
+Drawing from my book, Polio's Legacy: An Oral History, this site provides excerpts from polio narratives, a polio timeline, a WebQuest, and information about the disease, its history, and late effects.

 The Rise and Fall of Joseph McCarthy